You can get a free RSV vaccination on the NHS if:

 Book an appointment online

-You can book an appointment online at a pharmacy that offers the RSV vaccination.
+You can book an appointment online at selected GP surgeries and pharmacies that offer the RSV vaccination.
 You need to be registered with a GP to do this.

 If you've already booked an appointment, you can check, change, or cancel it.